Cowardly Lion: Speculated origins

 In the original Oz books, the Lion's origins were never explicitly stated.
-However, many works since then have either hinted at or revealed elements of backstory for the Cowardly Lion.
+However, many works since then have either hinted at or revealed elements of backstory for the Lion.
 Partly due to the large amount of written material about Oz, many of these stories are contradictory to each other or to the "Famous Forty" Oz books, and many fans do not accept them as canonical.
 The canonical books give no indication the Lion did not originate in Oz, essentially as a normal, if unique, lion.

 A skittish and fearful lion cub is seen at Shiz University in Gregory Maguire's novel, Wicked: The Life and Times of the Wicked Witch of the West.
-The cub had been the result of cruel experiments by Dr. Dillamond's replacement teacher (in the musical, it was an agent of the Wizard) and was saved by Elphaba and some other students.
-This is heavily hinted to be a younger form of the Cowardly Lion.
+The cub had been the result of cruel experiments by Dr. Dillamond's replacement teacher, in the musical, it was an agent of the Wizard, and was saved by Elphaba and some other students.
+This is heavily hinted to be a younger form of the Lion.
 The Tin Woodman confirms this in the Broadway musical adaptation Wicked, in the song "March of the Witch Hunters": "And the lion also has a grievance to repay!
 If she'd let him fight his own battles when he was young, he wouldn't be a coward today!"

-Maguire's third book in The Wicked Years, A Lion Among Men, is told primarily from the Lion's viewpoint, and its plot is centered around Brrr's account of his own origins, or lack thereof (he is unsure, as his narration begins, of the whereabouts of his parents, pride, etc.).
+Maguire's third book in the Wicked Years, A Lion Among Men, is told primarily from the Lion's viewpoint, and its plot is centered around Brrr's account of his own origins, or lack thereof, he is unsure, as his narration begins, of the whereabouts of his parents, pride, etc.

 The book Lion of Oz and the Badge of Courage and its accompanying animated feature, Lion of Oz, show the Lion as having grown up in a circus in America.
 His caretaker, Oscar Diggs, was the man who would become the Wizard of Oz; this man took the Lion on a balloon ride one night, which resulted in the two becoming stranded in Oz.

 The film Oz the Great and Powerful shows Oscar Diggs driving away an attacking lion with a smoke bomb, suggesting that this lion is Dorothy's future companion.

 In the 2017 TV series Emerald City, the Lion is a former guard in the Wizard's army who is cursed into the form of a beast for his actions against the former Royal Family of Oz.